-- 1. Ensure facilities are provided within the region to meet current and future enrolment needs within the context of section 23 of the Canadian Charter of Rights and Freedoms and section 17 of the Alberta Act and provincial legislation. - 2.
-Ensure FrancoSud is able to provide the educational facilities warranted by the number of students living in its communities. - 3.
-Provide innovative sustainable facilities in an economic, effective and efficient manner. - 4.
-Ensure equality of the educational experience, in substantively equivalent school buildings, within each community. - 5.
-Ensure that the educational philosophy of the jurisdiction is congruent with grade configurations of all schools.
+- 1. Ensure facilities are provided within the region to meet current and future enrolment needs within the context of Section 23 of the Canadian Charter of Rights and Freedoms, section 17 of the Alberta Act and provincial legislation. - 2.
+Provide innovative sustainable facilities in an economic, effective and efficient manner. - 3.
+Ensure equality of the educational experience, in substantively equivalent school buildings, within each community. - 4.
+Ensure that the educational philosophy of the jurisdiction is congruent with grade configurations of all schools. - 5.
+Ensure that FrancoSud exercises its rights and becomes owner of all its facilities.